 Making a recommendation on BookBub lets you engage with BookBub’s community of enthusiastic power readers and stay top-of-mind with your followers, who will see your recommendation in their feeds on BookBub.com and receive an email if a book you’ve recommended has a live feature.
 By boosting visibility for books on our site, Recommendations create fantastic opportunities to help fellow authors get discovered!

 Many authors are recommending books on BookBub and using unique strategies to connect with readers!
-Here are 21 ways authors have used BookBub Recommendations so far.
-We hope this gives you some inspiration when deciding which book to recommend next.
+Here are 21 ways authors have used BookBub Recommendations.
+We hope this gives you some inspiration when deciding how to recommend your next great read.

 1. They’ve recommended their favorite authors’ books